turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 ### Git != GitHub

 Despite their similar names, Git and GitHub are not the same thing.
 They work together, but they are their own distinct beasts.
 Git allows us to save specific versions of our work in a local repository on our computer.
 GitHub is an online Git project repository hosting service, which means it holds the directories that contain all the files and folders that make up our projects.
 GitHub also allows teams to work seamlessly together (most of the time) on the same codebase.
-Everyone on a team can pull down a local repo from the remote origin repo on GitHub, and then as work is done, the code is committed and pushed from the developers local repo and added to the remote origin repo on GitHub.
-The work of other developers is pulled down and merged into
+Everyone on a team can pull down a local version of the repo from the remote origin repo on GitHub, and then as work is done, the code is committed and pushed from the developer's local repo and added to the remote origin repo on GitHub.
+The work of other developer's is pulled down and merged into

 With GitHub we can: